LoreAme-x/Passive-Price-Discovery/README.md

-## What I found

-The raw gap in market comovement between S&P 500 stocks and small caps is about 6 R² points. **Once size and year effects are controlled for, 81% of that gap disappears**, and what remains (+0.012, t = 0.9) is not statistically distinguishable from zero.

-In a matched sample — the smallest S&P 500 companies against the largest S&P 400
-companies, similar in size but on opposite sides of the index boundary — the coefficient is larger (+0.034) and marginally significant (t = 1.8), but not enough to build a claim on.

-The honest conclusion: most of what looks like an index-membership effect is size.
-Whether anything survives beyond that, this sample cannot tell.

 # Passive investing and price discovery

 Index funds and ETFs went from roughly 19% of US long-term fund assets in 2010 to over 50%